Quick Facts

 Take the Next Step

 Are you interested in pursuing this major?
-The first step is to apply as an undergraduate student to Ball State University.
+The first step to study meteorology is to apply as an undergraduate student to Ball State University.
 One of the best ways to understand why Ball State stands out is to come see it for yourself.
 You can schedule a visit through our Office of Undergraduate Admissions.
 Make sure to tell them you’re interested in our program.
 Or if you’d like to speak with someone in our department directly by phone or email, please contact us.